Please take the following steps to schedule a session:

 Our Library Instruction lab in the Jackson Library primarily serves as a space for librarians to provide Lander students instruction in using library resources for their classes and for building information literacy skills.
 The room is designed to provide each student with a computer to allow them to follow the lesson.

-The lab is located on the Main Floor of the Jackson Library in Room 243 and contains 28 computers and a SMARTBoard.
-If you would like to book the lab for a bibliographic instruction session, please contact the coordinator of our program.
-The room can also be booked for one-time use for supplemental classroom instruction; however, library bibliographic instruction sessions have priority over other requests.
-If you’d like to schedule more than 2 consecutive sessions please contact email@example.com; an application form may be required.
+The lab is located on the Main Floor of the Jackson Library in Room 243 and contains 30 computers and a SMARTBoard.
+We can accommodate larger class sizes by coming to your classroom.
+The room can also be booked for one-time use for supplemental classroom instruction; however, library information literacy instruction sessions have priority over other requests.

-Students use the lab for general computing when it is not in use for bibliographic instructions sessions.
+Students use the lab for general computing when it is not in use for information literacy instruction sessions.